Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: NGUYEN VINH NGUYEN

-Nobel and the changing world
+Nobel and a world in turmoil

 Chuyển dịch mới trong tiệc sách lâu đời nhất thế giới- Ảnh 2.